kmpf/uap/example-configurations/README.rst

 1. Download genome information and create indices for the data analysis workflows
 =================================================================================

-Most analysis require some kind of genome sequence and/or annotation.
+Most analysis require some kind of genome sequence and/or annotation data.

 1.1 download_human_gencode_release_v19.yaml
 -------------------------------------------